Polaroid diary from Stanley Kubrick film ‘The Shining’

 Today, in memory of the great filmmaker, Far Out takes a look behind the Polaroid camera used on set by Kubrick and his production staff on the set of The Shining.
 Kubrick, often worked with a small crew which allowed him to do many takes, was well known for pushing his team to the limits of exhaustion in the bid for perfection.

-Below is a string of Polaroid images taken by Kubrick himself, his longterm assistant Emilio D’Alessandro and continuity supervisor June Randall.
+Below is a series of Polaroid images taken by Kubrick himself, his longterm assistant Emilio D’Alessandro and continuity supervisor June Randall.
 Randall is well known among fans of Kubrick, developing the nickname of his “continuity girl” having worked on The Shining, A Clockwork Orange and Barry Lyndon.